darshan-06/Sui-Move-cheat-sheet/transfer.md

 In this example, we create two addresses: the sender (`0x1`) and the receiver (`0x2`).
 We also create an object (`coin`) representing some transferable asset.
 The transfer function moves the object (the coin) from the sender to the receiver.

+.unwrap(): This will panic if the conversion fails.
+It's often used in examples for simplicity, but in production, you should handle errors gracefully (e.g., using match or Result).

 ### 2. `sui::transfer::split`

 The `split` function allows splitting a transfer object (like a coin) into two parts, usually used to divide assets into smaller portions.